BrendonHenrique/ChatApp/README.md

 ## Setup the enviroment

-To run this project you will need to install
+To run this project you will need to install a mount of dependencies , so for this you should need to istall first :
 - NodeJS
 - NPM